tc39/proposal-stable-formatting/README.md

 # Stable Formatting

-A TC-39 proposal to provide well-defined and powerful formatting methods.
+A TC-39 proposal to bring stable Intl-inspired formatting options to ECMAScript.

 **Stage:** 0